-It is the policy of Fulton County to correctly compensate employees for all time worked.
-If an employee believes that he or she has not received all compensation owed, the employee must immediately report their concerns in writing to their supervisor and the Chief Human Resources Officer.
+It is the policy of Fulton County to correctly compensate its employees for all time worked.
+If an employee believes that he or she has not received all compensation owed, the employee must immediately report their concerns to their supervisor and/or the Chief Human Resources Officer and/or utilize the grievance procedure, if applicable.